Blendify/blender-manual/blender_docs/manual/modeling/modifiers/simulate/particle_instance.rst

 -----------

 Normal
-   When selected, the modifier will use the normal (parent) particles to duplicate the mesh of the edited object.
+   When selected, the modifier will use the normal of the (parent) particles to duplicate the mesh of the instanced object.
 Children
-   When selected, the modifier will use the :doc:`children </physics/particles/emitter/children>` particles to duplicate the mesh of the object being edited.
+   When selected, the modifier will use the :doc:`children </physics/particles/emitter/children>` particles to duplicate the mesh of the object being instantiated.
 Size
    Scale the instanced mesh by the particle size attribute.
    When this is disabled, all the copies appear the same size as the origin.